Carbon is derived from the word “carbo” meaning coal.

 Formation of hydrogen molecule (H2):

-A molecule of hydrogen is composed to two H-atoms.
+A molecule of hydrogen is composed of two H-atoms.
 The electronic configuration of H-atom is.

 H-H Bond in terms of energy shells (orbits)